House To Vote Wednesday To Send Impeachment Articles To Senate

 The House resolution serves as a formal notice to the Senate that it is prepared to transmit the articles.
 Then, the Senate responds saying they are prepared to receive them.
 The articles themselves are placed inside a box and carried from the House to the Senate where it is presented to the secretary of the Senate.

-The ceremonial delivery to the Senate is expected to happen Wednesday.
+The ceremonial delivery to the Senate could happen later on Wednesday.

-Once the articles are sent to the Senate, the impeachment trial can begin but it remains unclear exactly when it would start.
+Once the articles are sent to the Senate, the impeachment trial can begin, but it remains unclear exactly when it would start.
 Senators say they expect to be sworn in as jurors later this week.
 Meanwhile, the Senate continues to still work through pending legislation, including a bill that would limit Trump's ability to wage war with Iran.

 The Senate trial will mark just the third time in U.S. history a president has faced removal from office after being impeached.